 multiLLID identifies the multicast LLID that carries the content for the given multicast group.

-uniLLID identifies the unicast LLID previously assigned to the given ONU.

 eOAM_MC_Response eOAMPDU

 The eOAM_MC_Response eOAMPDU is used by the ONU to acknowledge the request from the OLT to associate a multicast LLID with a unicast LLID assigned by the MPCP discovery and registration process.
 The default multicast LLID for a unicast link is 0x7F-FF (1G-EPON) or 0x7F-FE (10G-EPON).